About Twin Cities Ballet of Minnesota

 TCB relies on the availability and generous donation of studio and office space by its sponsors.
 TCB's official school is Ballet Royale Minnesota, and it's home is at Ballet Royale's premier facility located on the border of Lakeville and Burnsville just off I-35, in the heart of the Minneapolis/St. Paul south metro area.
-Performances are held at the state-of-the-art professional theater at Burnsville Performing Arts Center.
+Performances are held at the state-of-the-art professional theater, the Ames Center (formerly Burnsville Performing Arts Center).

 Click on the "Ballet Royale Minnesota" tab above for directions to its studios.